comsci-uwc-isak/unit-1-project-filipo18/README.md

 1. This script first check if user eneterd correct number of arguments
 1. Then checks if car we want to edit even exists
 1. Than it finds car user wants in main car file
-1. Deletes it and than add the data
+1. Deletes it and than add the new data

 Development